meleu/meleudotdev/blog/The best way I found to learn Ruby.md

 ## Challenges from exercism.org

 Now I suggest to solve the challenges in the [Ruby track on exercism.org](https://exercism.org/tracks/ruby).
-The challenges start very simple and progress very slowly.
+The challenges start very simple and smoothly progress.

 You'll need to check these short [exercism Ruby Docs](https://exercism.org/docs/tracks/ruby) so you can configure your programming environment to work on exercism challenges.